 Not necessarily…New construction homes have some of the most poorly constructed roofs we see out there.
-When a home is being built, whether it be a tract home to a custom build, many times the roof will be an area where expenses are saved.
-Most of the time the roofing underlayment is only the minimum required material and is often exposed to the sun for weeks of months until the tile is ready to be put on the roof.
+When a home is being built, whether it be a tract home or a custom build, many times the roof will be an area where expenses are saved.
+Most of the time the roofing underlayment is only the minimum required material and is often exposed to the sun for weeks or months until the tile is ready to be put on the roof.
 So it is very important to have your roof inspected by a Customer 1st Roofing expert to evaluate and determine the condition, age and life expectancy of your roof if you suspect any problems such as leaks, broken tiles, slipping or out of place tiles, debris, or installation defects.

 Maintaining your Tile Roof